Link rot: Prevalence

 A 2003 study found that on the Web, about one link out of every 200 broke each week, suggesting a half-life of 138 weeks.
 This rate was largely confirmed by a 2016–2017 study of links in Yahoo!
 Directory (which had stopped updating in 2014 after 21 years of development) that found the half-life of the directory's links to be two years.

-A 2004 study showed that subsets of Web links (such as those targeting specific file types or those hosted by academic institution) could have dramatically different half-lives.
+A 2004 study showed that subsets of Web links (such as those targeting specific file types or those hosted by academic institutions) could have dramatically different half-lives.
 The URLs selected for publication appear to have greater longevity than the average URL.
 A 2015 study by Weblock analyzed more than 180,000 links from references in the full-text corpora of three major open access publishers and found a half-life of about 14 years, generally confirming a 2005 study that found that half of the URLs cited in D-Lib Magazine articles were active 10 years after publication.
 Other studies have found higher rates of link rot in academic literature but typically suggest a half-life of four years or greater.
 A 2013 study in BMC Bioinformatics analyzed nearly 15,000 links in abstracts from Thomson Reuters's Web of Science citation index and found that the median lifespan of web pages was 9.3 years, and just 62% were archived.
 A 2021 study of external links in New York Times articles published between 1996 and 2019 found a half-life of about 15 years (with significant variance among content topics) but noted that 13% of functional links no longer lead to the original content—a phenomenon called content drift.